-SBI's advances portfolio is diversified in terms of products as well as geographies.
-As on March 31, 2024, the retail segment being the largest segment constituted 36% of total gross advances, agriculture loans constituted 8%, micro, small and medium enterprise (MSME) loans at 11%, whereas corporate constituted 30% of the total advances.
-SBI has significant international presence, as its foreign offices advances book construed around 14% of the gross advances.
+SBI's advances portfolio is diversified in terms of products and geographies.
+As on March 31, 2024, the retail segment being the largest segment constituted 36% of total gross advances, agriculture loans constituted 8%, micro, small and medium enterprise (MSME) loans at 11%, while corporate constituted 30% of total advances.
+SBI has significant international presence, as its foreign offices advances book construed around 14% of gross advances.
 SBI's gross advances grew by 15% (y-o-y) in FY24 and stood at ₹37,67,535 crore as on March 31, 2024.
-SBI witnessed an all-round growth, with each segment recording good growth.
+SBI witnessed all-round growth, with each segment recording good growth.

-Domestically, the retail and MSME segments grew relatively faster at 18% each, whereas corporate grew by 16%.
-Within retail, home loans - the largest segment, contributing 54% as on March 31, 2024 - grew by 13% during FY24, whereas 'Xpress credit' - the retail personal loans offered to salaried employees, contributing 26% to the retail segment - grew by 15%.
+Domestically, the retail and MSME segments grew relatively faster at 15% and 21% respectively, whereas corporate grew by 16%.
+Within retail, home loans - the largest segment, contributing 54% as on March 31, 2024 - grew by 13% in FY24, while 'Xpress credit' - the retail personal loans offered to salaried employees, contributing 26% to the retail segment - grew by 15%.

-CARE Ratings notes that the non-performing asset (NPA) levels in the personal loan segment remained below 1%.
-Although the bank has witnessed growth in corporate advances, its focus on retail is expected to continue and drive credit growth in the near term.
+CARE Ratings notes that non-performing asset (NPA) levels in the personal loan segment remained below 1%.
+Although the bank witnessed growth in corporate advances, its focus on retail is expected to continue and drive credit growth in the near term.

-For Q1FY25, the gross advances grew 15.39% (Y-o-Y) to ₹38,12,087 crore as against the gross advances of ₹33,03,731 crore in Q1FY24.
-As on June 30, 2024, the Retail advances stood at 13.60%, Agriculture advances stood at 17.06% and MSME advances stood at 19.87% of total advances.
+For H1FY25, gross advances grew 14.93% (Y-o-Y) to ₹39,20,719 crore against gross advances of ₹34,11,252 crore in H1FY24.
+As on September 30, 2024, the advances growth stood at 12.32% for Retail advances, 17.67% for Agriculture advances and 17.36% for MSME advances.